rafaelgieschke/bwlp-vue-frontend/README.md

 #### LTR and RTL

-For CSS, always use logical properties (like `margin-inline-start` instead of `margin-left`), that way, if we ever want to support RTL languages, everything just "works" (on that end anyway, the rest is your problem).
+For CSS, always use logical properties (like `margin-inline-start` instead of `margin-left` and `border-block-start` instead of `border-top`), that way, if we ever want to support RTL languages, everything just "works" (on that end anyway, the rest is your problem, young Padawan).
 Beer CSS already does that for everything of the sort, so it's only in cases where you add some CSS.

 #### Use of modern CSS

-That's not a problem for me, although, I haven't used any feature that aren't supported on the latest versions of Evergreen Browsers (2022 and after (I cheated a little because who can not use `:has()` nowadays?))
+That's not too much of a problem in this particular case since we're not making an app for two billion people, although, I haven't used any feature that aren't supported on the latest versions of every Evergreen Browsers (2022 and after CSS features (I cheated a little because who can not use `:has()` nowadays?))
 (Google Chrome (and all Chromium, like Vivaldi (yaaa), Brave (why?), Opera GX (ew), Microsoft Edge (eh), etc.), Mozilla Firefox, Apple Safari.
-If it doesn't work on Internet Explorer, the old Edge or Opera (not GX), that's not our problem, anyway the chances of someone using them at the Uni are basically zero, and they probably have Chrome installed for the millions of websites not supporting their shitty choices in life).
+If it doesn't work on Internet Explorer, the old Edge or Opera (not GX), that's not our problem, anyway the chances of someone using them in the Uni are basically zero, and they probably have Chrome installed for the millions of websites not supporting their shitty choices in life).

+That being said, when `@supports` comes in all major Evergreen browsers, it could be a good idea to tell people "Hey bro, you should really update your browsers" when some feature isn't supported.

-##### Speaking of modern CSS, CSS Layers!
+##### Speaking of modern CSS, [CSS Layers](https://developer.mozilla.org/en-US/docs/Web/CSS/@layer)!

-Okay, I know they are cool, and I planned on using them, but I don't want to force them on anyone, and since they can change the way Specificity works, I'd rather not confuse anyone with them.
+Okay, I know they are cool, and I planned on using them, but I don't want to force them on anyone, and since they can change the way Specificity works, I'd rather not confuse anyone who already hates CSS with them (although if you hate CSS, you should look into them, they look scary but they really fix a lot of issues you probably hate with this wonderful language).

 ## Recommended IDE Setup